 You’re going to run into problems with the 3:2 aspect ratio on a daily basis.
 All 16:9 video feels extra small with top and bottom black bars.
 Snapchats and Instagram Stories are also cut off.

-The good news is that most scrollable productivity apps and interactive games adapt to the size.
+The good news most productivity apps and interactive games adapt to the size.
 It’s just movies and fixed-length photo apps that give the BlackBerry KeyOne trouble.

 You’ll find split-screen multitasking thanks to Android 7.1 Nougat, but it’s a bit cramped.
 There are a few sacrifices if you want a keyboard on a smartphone in the modern day.